hemantksingh/messup-learn/People/Leadership.md

 ## Direction Alignment and Commitment (DAC)

+Questions about goals, priorities and measures of success are key in determining the team direction.
 Influence helps frame direction, alignment, and commitment among individuals, teams, groups, organizations.
 It enables you to get the kind of results you really want through others and that's what leadership is all about.

-A confidence score on a proposal at the end of a meeting is a good way to guage the commitment levels of a team.
+A confidence score on a proposal at the end of a meeting is a good way to gauge the commitment levels of a team.

 ## Communication